hananagohir/Python-Workshop-Project/README.md

 # Project Overview
-The goal of this project is to convert any image-to-text-to-speech using python.
+The goal of this project is to convert any image to text, and extracted text to speech using python.
 The python script will acheive the following:
 * Open the image
 * Convert the image to string of text
 * Convert text to speech